tomchaplin/tomchaplin.github.io/_portfolio_entries/2019-03-24-Random-Fractal-Trees.md

 Now that we have a randomly chosen number of branches we could space them equally over a given angle range.
 To introduce more randomness, and create more natural looking images, the angle of rotation for each branch is chosen again at random within a given range.
-However, this can sometimes lead to lob-sided trees where both initial branches are chosen on the left side of the main trunk.
+However, this can sometimes lead to lopsided trees where both initial branches are chosen on the left side of the main trunk.
 To alleviate this, random numbers are chosen at random from half the range and then branches are drawn alternately on the left and right side.

 #### Branch length